 The form is intended to provide information to the main parties involved in the transaction.
 Therefore, it will be provided to your son’s lawyer who should be on the Clydesdale conveyancing panel as a standard part of the process, and to the valuer when requested.
 The developer will be required to start the process by downloading the form and completing it.
 The form will therefore need to be available for the valuer at the time of his or her site visit.
 The form should be sent to the Clydesdale conveyancing panel solicitor as early as possible, in order to avoid any last minute delays, and no later than at exchange of contracts.

-I am buying a new build house in Edgbaston benefiting from help to buy.
-The sellers refused to move on the price so I negotiated £7000 of fixtures and fittings instead.
-The estate agent advised me not reveal to my solicitor about this extras as it would jeopardize my mortgage with the bank.
+I am buying a new build house in Edgbaston with a loan from National Westminster Bank.
+The sellers refused to move on the price so I negotiated 6k of extras instead.
+The property agent suggested that I not to tell my solicitor about the side-deal as it may affect my mortgage with the lender.
 Do I keep my lawyer in the dark?.

-> Lenders have different policies on incentives.
+Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.